What is FIDO2?

 pip3 install --upgrade trezor

-There are three new commands in trezorctl:
+There are three commands in trezorctl:

 trezorctl fido credentials list